LAST UPDATED: May 31, 2019

 PUBLISHED ON May 31, 2019

 One of the least glamorous aspects of RVing is the toilet.
 However, a toilet is essential if you plan on taking a long, stress-free trip.
-The best RV toilet will be easy to use and will make traveling more enjoyable.
-Check out our RV toilets reviews to find the best one for your next adventure.
+The best RV toilet is easy to use and makes much traveling more enjoyable.
+Check out our RV toilet buying guide to find the best one for your next adventure.

-The seat is plastic, not ceramic, and there have been some reports that the valve or seals leak.
+The seat is wood, and there have been some reports that the valve or seals leak.

 It's sturdy and easy to install.
 It also has a solid handle and is easy to flush.
-It comes with a flange seal, bolting hardware, and bottle of chemicals.ConsCons
+It comes with closet flange bolts, nuts, and a flange seal.

 The toilet is plastic, and the lid is a little flimsy.
 The seat ring may be uncomfortable, and it may also be difficult for larger adults to use.